British New Writing in an Age of Austerity

 So how do today’s women playwrights structure their plays, and do any of them go beyond the standard, linear form of naturalistic storytelling that is so familiar to us from mainstream film and television?
 At first glance, the answer is no. Most contemporary female playwrights have abandoned the experiments with time that characterised the playwrights of the 1980s, and none can match Churchill for sheer imaginative vision.
 Most of them tell stories about “me and my mates” in a way that wouldn’t be out of place on television.
 Few focus specifically on female experience, or have all-women casts.
 Many of the freshest new female voices are also the most conservative in terms of theatricality and it terms of their idea of female experience.
 In 2010, playwright David Hare spoke about the “extraordinary number of first-rate plays by women writers”, arguing that “we have at last reached a tipping point.
 Women’s writing for the theatre is stronger and more eloquent than it has ever been.”
 While this is surely true, wouldn’t it be great if it was also more experimental aesthetically and more radical politically?

 • Tuesday, 7 February 2012; East London; morning.
-The Professor is interviewing playwright Simon Stephens at his home about his new work, The Trial of Ubu, a radical rethink of the Alfred Jarry classic in a Hampstead Theatre production by Katie Mitchell.
+The Professor is interviewing playwright Simon Stephens in his kitchen at his home about his new work, The Trial of Ubu, a radical rethink of the Alfred Jarry classic in a Hampstead Theatre production by Katie Mitchell.
 Stephens draws the Professor’s attention to disappointing audiences, and says, “The defining plays of the last three years are possibly Jerusalem, Enron and One Man, Two Guvnors”, all of which aim fundamentally “to entertain, to uplift, to inspire, to tickle.”
 In the dawning new age of austerity, only fun sells.
 Soon afterwards, similar points are made by playwrights David Hare, Mark Ravenhill and Charlotte Keatley.
 Interestingly, One Man, Two Guvnors wins both the Evening Standard and the Critics Circle awards for best new play of 2011 despite being, strictly speaking, an adaptation (of Goldoni’s The Servant of Two Masters) rather than a completely new play.
 Its phenomenal success in the West End suggests a public appetite for farce and comedy.

 In fact, as the age of austerity deepens, new writing of a challenging and innovative kind looks increasingly vulnerable.
 For Max Stafford-Clark’s Out of Joint company, 2012 is the first time (for 18 years) in which it produces two revivals of modern plays but no new work.
 Stafford-Clark blames the Arts Council’s squeeze on subsidy.
 He says, “The message seems to be: get conservative, or perish.”
 So, after two years of Conservative-led Coalition government, and despite the boom in new writing of the 2000s, there are reasons to be worried.